 Include prebiotic-rich foods too such as onions, asparagus, leeks and artichokes.
 These fibre-rich foods feed the good bacteria in the gut.

 Got any tips for fermenting your own vegetables?
 Share them below...

-This article was updated on 28th September 2017 by nutritional therapist Kerry Torrens.
+This article was updated on 1st October 2018 by Kerry Torrens.